 Brenton Engineering Company

-Brenton is a global leader in designing and manufacturing integrated end of line packaging systems and machines, specializing in case packing and palletizing using both robotics and other automation.
+Brenton is a global leader in designing and manufacturing integrated end of line packaging systems, specializing in case packing and palletizing using both robotics and other automation.
+With over 30 years of experience in providing solutions for the consumer packaged goods, food, beverage, other manufacturing industries, Brenton centers on creating collaborative, long-standing partnerships across a diverse customer base while utilizing the latest technology to address changing market conditions.

 This post does not have any comments.
 Be the first to leave a comment below.